documentation v0.0.1

 For users with R already installed

-• Ideal for researchers and data analysts already using R
+• Good for researchers and analysts who already work in R

 Installation Steps

-2. Download the lite installer .exe from the release page.
+2. Download the Lite installer from the release page.

 3.3 Comparison at a Glance